 We only retrieve old live sections in case of accreditation needs or long-lasting grade appeals.
 You can also export an Excel file of the Grade Center from old courses by going to Full Grade Center, scrolling over the Work Offline tab, and clicking Download.
 Please read our FAQs.

 Important Note: It is not Marshall University or Blackboard’s policy to destroy course data or files.
 We are simply archiving older sections of courses and moving them to external hard drives to free up our server space and stay in line with University policy of archiving course sections that are older than two years.
+In an effort to get our storage allotment under control, we have been working slightly ahead of schedule in order to avoid charges for storage that exceed our contractual allotment for the entire university.

 2021 Archiving Schedule